Tools

 nested dutch oven

-Dutch ovens come in a few different shapes (including oval and circular) and sizes (as small as 1 QT to 9 QTs or larger).
+Dutch ovens come in a few different shapes (including both oval and circular) and sizes (as small as 1 QT to 9 QTs or larger).
 We offer circular 3.5 and 5.5 QT options, as well as a larger 7.5 QT oval option.
 While the best size for you will depend on a variety of outside factors, like how many people you're typically cooking for, we recommend starting with a standard size, like a circular 5.5 QT, before expanding to bigger or smaller sizes and different shapes.

 How Do You Clean a Dutch Oven?

-The enamel coating on our Dutch Oven makes clean-up much easier, but there are a few tips to keep in mind—for an even deeper dive, reference our guides on cleaning Dutch ovens and enameled cast iron.
+The enamel coating on our Dutch Oven makes clean-up much easier, but there are a few tips to keep in mindโ€”for an even deeper dive, reference our guides on cleaning Dutch ovens and enameled cast iron cookware.

 Avoid Abrasive Cleaners

-Even with the protective enamel coating, you do need to be careful that you don’t scratch it—so we recommend avoiding steel wool or other abrasive cleansers.
+Even with the protective enamel coating, you do need to be careful that you donโ€™t scratch the surface of your Dutch ovenโ€”so we recommend avoiding steel wool or other abrasive cleansers that could damage the enamel.

 Do Not Use the Dishwasher

-Dutch ovens should never be put in the dishwasher, where it can easily get scratched by metal utensils.
+Dutch ovensโ€”and most other cookware, for that matterโ€”should never be put in the dishwasher, where it can easily get scratched by metal utensils and damaged by harsh cleaners.
 Instead, warm water, dish soap, and a dish sponge should be enough to get the surface clean.
-If you have particularly stubborn residue, let it soak until loosened.
-But don't soak up the unfinished cast iron lip—if left soaking too long, the unfinished lip can rust.
+If you have particularly stubborn residue or are dealing with a burnt Dutch oven, let it soak until loosened.
+But don't soak up to the unfinished cast iron lipโ€”if left soaking too long, the unfinished lip can rust.

 How Do You Cook with a Dutch Oven?